As a transgender woman, my relationship with online dating is complicated to say the least.

 Since transitioning in 2014, I haven’t reacted positively to guys who hit on me in person because I haven’t mastered the art of telling them that we have “the same parts.”
 For the past three years, Tinder has been my gateway into online dating as a transgender woman.

 As a trans woman on dating apps, I’ve always made sure that guys are aware that I am transgender.
 This avoids wasting each other’s time.
-There have also been many documented cases of trans women being hurt and sometimes even killed when they disclose their status to transphobic men that found them attractive, so disclosing my status is also a way of protecting myself from potentially dangerous situations.
+There have also been many documented cases of trans women being hurt and sometimes even killed when they disclose their status to transphobic men that found them attractive, so being completely transparent is also a way of protecting myself from potentially dangerous situations.

 As I click, message and swipe through the world of online dating, I’ve quickly learned that there are at least three different types of guys: those who fetishize trans women, those who are curious but cautious, and those who simply don’t read.
 Unfortunately, these labels don’t appear on their profiles.